henkel/ttorrent/README.md

   Contributed the switch from Ant to Maven.
 * Alexey Ptashniy
   Fixed an integer overflow in the calculation of a torrent's full size.
+* André Rocha
+  Removed Apache commons-codec dependency to support Android.
+* Philipp Henkel
+  Added Gradle configuration for Android.
+  Contributed fixes and tests to enable resumption of downloads.

 And many other helpful contributors on GitHub!
 Thanks to all of you.